 When you extract the Samsung firmware zip file, you’ll find 5 binaries inside it.
-You can use the Frija Samsung firmware download tool or other sources to download CSC, HOME CSC, BL, AP, and CP files for Odin.
+You can use the Frija Samsung firmware download tool or other sources to download BL, AP, CP and CSC files for Odin.

 It’s very easy to add the corresponding firmware binaries to respective fields in Odin.
-You may get confused about whether you should choose the CSC or HOME CSC.
+You may get confused about whether you should flash CSC or HOME CSC in Odin.
 Here’s how these two CSC files differ from each other.
 Once you understand the purpose of CSC and HOME CSC, you’ll have no confusion.

 If your purpose is to just re-install the firmware or update your Samsung device’s software without wiping your apps, all user data, and settings, you should go with the HOME CSC binary.
 Choosing this file will only affect the software version of your phone while keeping everything intact.

 Now, that you understand the difference between the CSC and Home CSC binaries, you can easily flash Samsung firmware on your phone using Odin.

 Thanks for all these information.
 Unfortunately, none of both methods you describe in order to change CSC work on my phone (Galaxy S9 SM-G960U_OYN_ATT):

 – Frija nor Samfirm can find any firmware with SM-G960U XAS, ATT, OYN, XEF nor OXA (I live in France actually and I’m trying to clean my phone, apparently coming from the US, from all AT&T crap).